phavekes/unmangleOutlookSafelinks/README.md

 Version 1.* is compatible with Thunderbird 60.*

-Version 2.* is compatible with Thunderbird 68+
+Version 2.* is compatible with Thunderbird 68-73

+No support for TB version 78 yet